turingschool/curriculum/source/academy/workshops/ideabox/www.markdown

 At this point we can't get any further without a `PUT /:id` endpoint to update the attributes.

-Since this has some behavior we'll drop down into the `app_test.rb`.
+Since this endpoint does more than just render a view, we need drop down into the `app_test.rb` and add a test for it.

 ```ruby
 # minitest